JDCRecomendable/se702-2023-team2/README.md

 The branches are used in as permutations during the research study with participants, the emoticons sidebar is excluded from the human participant study aspect of the project.

+## Technologies and dependencies used in the project
+- SimplePeer WebRTC
+- Webpack (Bundling js files)
+- WebSockets
+- Node
+- npm (package manager)

 ## Instructions to Run

 ### Initial setup